 Kashi Vishwanath Temple is now managed by the Uttar Pradesh government and is one of the most important places of worship for Hindus.
 Devotees from around the world visit this holy sanctum of Lord Shiva to pay their respects and perform different pujas and Rudrabhishek.
 The Banaras Kashi Vishwanath temple is thronged by thousands of devotees during Shravan and Mahashivratri when special pujas are performed here.
 There’s also an online live darshan facility of the Jyotirlinga for those who are not able to visit the temple physically.

-Suggested read: A handy guide for a trip to Varanasi
+Suggested read: A trip to Varanasi

 Dress Code for Visiting Kashi Vishwanath Temple